opencast/opencast/docs/guides/admin/docs/configuration/log.md

 That means the jar MANIFEST.MF must contain this section `Fragment-Host: org.ops4j.pax.logging.pax-logging-service`.

-Add the following line to the startup.properties:
+Add the following line at the beginning of the startup.properties file:

 ```
 mvn\:org.graylog2/gelfj/X.X.X = 7